Michael Heiss

-Michael Heiss (April 12, 1818 – March 26, 1890) was a German-born American Catholic prelate who served as archbishop of Milwaukee in Wisconsin from 1881 to 1890.
+Michael Heiss (12 April 1818 – 26 March 1890) was a German-born American Catholic prelate who served as archbishop of Milwaukee in Wisconsin from 1881 to 1890.
 He previously served as the first Bishop of La Crosse in Wisconsin (1868–1880).

 Biography

 Early years

 Michael Heiss was born on April 12, 1818, in Pfahldorf in the Kingdom of Bavaria (now part of present-day Kipfenberg, Germany), to Joseph and Gertrude (née Frei) Heiss.
 He received confirmation when he was only two years old because his parents feared they would be without a bishop for a prolonged period of time due to tension between church and state.
 Heiss entered a Latin school at age nine, and later graduated from the gymnasium of Neuburg, Bavaria, in 1835.

-Heiss then entered the University of Munich, where he originally studied law but switched to theology after deciding to join the priesthood.
+Heiss then entered the Ludwig-Maximilians-Universität München, where he originally studied law but switched to theology after deciding to join the priesthood.
 He completed his studies at the Collegium Willibaldum, a seminary in Eichstätt, Bavaria.